bc-mkatz/slate-1/source/includes/_api_guides_oauth_transition.md

 3. Update your app so that it can process the [signed payloads](#processing-the-signed-payload) that BigCommerce sends when a merchant loads your app.
 4. [Change your base paths](#base-paths).
 5. Update your app to observe the [OAuth rate limits](#rate-limits_oauth).
+6. Prepare your app's UI to run within the BigCommerce iframe, once installed.

 ### <span class="jumptarget id="base-paths"> Change Your Base Paths </span>